Living in Mexico. EVERYTHING you need to know (and then some)

 Approximately 90 percent of your private community will be surrounded by concrete walls.
 The very front of the private community will consist of gates, which keeps out peering peeps.
 Only residents (and permitted guests) are allowed inside.

 In Mexico, the rule is this.
 If you don’t pay your monthly maintenance fee, your gate passage privileges are cut.
 For example, if you’re on an electric card system, then the card is deactivated until you catch up on your payments.
+Other penalties for non-payment can include the loss of palapa privileges, meaning you cannot book them for personal events until you’ve caught up on your condo fees.

 Aside from a dozen living differences, another factor is money.
 Private residences cost more to live in, but it’s not necessarily a lot.
 I’ve lived in a few where the monthly maintenance fees have ranged from 500 peso per month to just over 1,000.
 Regardless of the fee, there’s no price for having security and piece of mind.